A rate of convergence of Physics Informed Neural Networks for the linear second order elliptic PDEs: Convergence rate for the PINNs

 \section{Convergence rate for the PINNs}

-With preparation in last two sections on the bounds of approximation and statistical errors, we at the place to give our main results. \begin{theorem} Assume that $\mathcal{E}_{opt}=0$.
-For any $\epsilon>0$, we set the parameterized neural network class
+With the preparation in last two sections on the bounds of approximation and statistical errors, we will give the main results in this section. \begin{theorem} Let Assumption \ref{ass:exist} holds true and further assume $u^* \in C^3(\bar\Omega)$.
+For any $\epsilon>0$, we choose the parameterized neural network class